 A new generation of roller coasters has recently arrived in the form of Hybrids.
 Hybrid roller coasters combine smooth steel tracks with traditional wooden structures, giving riders all the fun of the ‘wooden wobble’, with a far smoother, less bumpy ride.

 Loved by the roller coaster enthusiast community for its honesty, brutality and sheer rawness, The Ultimate owes a debt of gratitude to Lightwater Valley’s founder (Robert Staveley) for his pioneering vision during the early 1990s.
-It all started when work began on a project aimed at announcing Lightwater Valley’s arrival as a bona fide theme park for thrill seekers.
+It all started when work began on a project aimed at announcing Lightwater Valley’s arrival as a bona fide theme park for thrill-seekers.
 The aim of the project was to build the longest roller coaster in the world, but due to the sheer scale of the project, there were a number of hurdles which needed to be overcome.

 Construction of The Ultimate

-Robert Staveley used the success of the Rat Ride (now operating as Raptor Attack) to persuade his wife that another roller coaster should be built.
+Robert Staveley used the success of the Rat Ride (more recently known as Raptor Attack) to persuade his wife that another roller coaster should be built.
 He liked the idea of having a roller coaster coming down the valley at the far end of the theme park.
 The challenge he faced was how to get people to the top of the valley to board the roller coaster train.
 His wife suggested that they send the train out to the top of the valley and then return it to the main theme park by constructing two lift hills.
 Robert Staveley headed into the woods with a spray paint can and said “this is where I’d like to do it”.

 With the location of the ride decided upon, plans were drawn up and construction commenced.
 Park employees helped with the building of the wooden structures on which the ride would run.
 They painstakingly bolted the pieces together one by one like a giant Meccano set.
-Part way through the build, the decision was made to modify the track design on the second half of the ride to offer a more thrilling and exhilarating experience.
+Partway through the build, the decision was made to modify the track design on the second half of the ride to offer a more thrilling and exhilarating experience.
 During the build process, British Railway Engineers worked closely with Robert Staveley and Big Country Motioneering.
 The ride was built using the highest quality Canadian Redwood Trestles which both support the Ultimate’s incredible track length and act as a cushion to soften the ride as they flex with the movement.
 The track manufacturer struggled to deliver to agreed time scales and ended its journey on the rollercoaster project by going bust.

 The Opening of The Ultimate

 Upon completion of the ride, the end result put Lightwater Valley Theme Park on the roller coaster map.
 The Ultimate was especially popular with teenagers, although there was a lack of other rides to cater for this market at the time.
 The number of visitors went through the roof, but it wasn’t long before they were looking for the next challenge, the next big ride, but sadly Lightwater Valley didn’t have the finances to take the park to the next level.
-The issue came from the fact that The Ultimate had initially been forecast to cost £1.2m but the actual cost was closer to £5m and this was at a time when interest rates were sky high, putting a lot of pressure on the business.
+The issue came from the fact that The Ultimate had initially been forecast to cost £1.2m but the actual cost was closer to £5m and this was at a time when interest rates were sky-high, putting a lot of pressure on the business.
 Even with the massive increase in visitor numbers the loan interest was eliminating the park’s profits.
 This made it extremely difficult for the theme park to sustain the business, so it went on a very level plateau in terms of any further investment in new rides and attractions.

 When Steel Dragon 2000 in Nagashima, Japan, claimed The Ultimate’s mantle of the longest roller coaster in the world, the North Yorkshire theme park toyed with the idea of adding an additional 200 metres of track to The Ultimate in order to regain the world title.
 Sadly when they received the quotes for the proposed modifications it was found that it would cost more than it had to build the entire ride in the first place.